 What is flexibility?
-Essentially, flexibility is the ability to perform pain-free movement around the joints with the help of muscles, tendons, ligaments, skin, together with the joints.
+Essentially, flexibility is the ability to perform pain-free movement around the joints with the help of muscles, tendons, ligaments, and skin, together with the joints.

-Finally, prior to begin any flexibility program, it is wise to have a flexibility assessment done by a trained professional.
+Finally, before beginning any flexibility program, it is wise to have a flexibility assessment done by a trained professional.

 1. Increased movement around a joint